Understand what the auditor will look for

 Principal employer organisations (PEOs) need to establish appropriate systems under the Queensland Quality Standards for principal employer organisations including written procedures to support PEO operations.

 An organisation must comply with each of the four (4) state standards.
 The evidence required for each standard has been defined in a way that balances the need to be clear about what is expected, with sufficient flexibility in the way evidence can be presented to acknowledge the diversity of PEOs.
 For example, two organisations may provide different examples of evidence to demonstrate compliance with the same sub-clause of a standard.

-The standards were developed from standards 1, 2, 7 and 8 of the National Standards for Group Training Organisations (PDF, 188KB).
-The national standards are accompanied by the Resources Handbook to Accompany the National Standards for Group Training Organisations (PDF, 477KB) that contains a number of suggested examples of where and how evidence might be provided.
+The standards were developed from standards 1, 2, 7 and 8 of the National Standards for Group Training Organisations.
+The national standards are accompanied by the Evidence Guide to support the National Standards for Group Training Organisations that contains a number of suggested examples of where and how evidence might be provided.

 The examples are designed to assist organisations and auditors to decide what might be appropriate evidence for an organisation to demonstrate compliance.
 The examples are not exhaustive, nor are they prescriptive, but they may prove useful as a guide.

 The resource handbook is relevant to the four state standards as well.

 Conduct a self-assessment audit